 This sandbox is simple, but my kids have already gotten a TON of use out of it.
 Here is how we made it…

 I bought a shallow plastic organizing bin to use as my sandbox.
 Not only was this an inexpensive option, but there was no building involved and since the bin has wheels, it’s easily portable.
 It also comes with a lid to cover up when the sandbox isn’t in use.

 I bought a 50-pound bag of play sand from my local hardware store to fill the bin.
 My teenager was in charge of scooping the sand into the bin.

 My little guy supervised the process.
 And stuck his finger into the sand stream.
 For quality control, obviously.

 Once the sand was emptied into the bin, my teen leveled it out with his hands.

 And that is all it took.
 Seriously.
 Done.
-My youngest son was able to begin play right away.
+My youngest son was able to begin playing right away.

 He even “decorated” the sandbox with every sand toy he owns.
 He was pretty proud of his creation.